5 Food Photography Tips Proven To Make People Hungry

 Always try to shoot in natural light instead of artificial lighting.

-This is because the few rays of natural sunlight will bring out the brightness of your food instead of creating an ugly yellow or orange overcast from the artificial light.
+This is because the few rays of natural sunlight will highlight the brightness of your food instead of creating an ugly yellow or orange overcast from the artificial light.

 The ideal lighting would be under the shade on a sunny day.
 This way, you will get the brightness from the natural light and maintain the sharp textures and features of the food.